bdwilson/obico-bambu-octoprint/README.md

 This document & associated files describe a process to allow use of Obico failure detection to work with any non-Octprint/non-Klipper printer (i.e. your Bambu printers).
 Please continue reading for the requirements to make this work.
+I am using an [Arducam USB](https://amzn.to/40smRYU) camera with [this mount](https://makerworld.com/en/models/59194) on my Bambu A1 Mini.

 # Requirements